 4. Go “BPA-Free”

-- Ditch the canned foods and opt for fresh or frozen fruits and vegetables instead.
+- Ditch the canned foods when possible and opt for fresh or frozen fruits and vegetables instead.

 - Look for products packaged in glass or lined cardboard instead of cans.